An enchanting canal city, Venice is a gondola ride back in time.

 Whether you prefer to spend the time before your flight eating, shopping or relaxing, Birmingham Airport caters to you.
 We have a fantastic selection of restaurants, shops and amenities to keep you entertained before you board your flight to Venice.

 If you’ve forgotten any health and beauty essentials, you can head to Boots.
-If you’re after a book to read on the plane, we’ve got WHSmith Books and Pocket Shop.
+If you’re after a book to read on the plane, there's WHSmith.
 For great savings on all your favourite brands, head to World Duty Free.

 Rather spend your time in one of our cafés, bars and restaurants?
-We’ve got some great restaurants like All Bar One, Giraffe, and even a Wetherspoon.
-To celebrate your trip to Venice in style, you could head to the Bottega Prosecco Bar for a glass of fizz.
-Or, if you just fancy a coffee, you have a choice of Costa, Pret a Manger and Caffé Nero.
+We’ve got some great restaurants like Giraffe, Factory Bar and Kitchen and also a Wetherspoon.
+If you just fancy a coffee, you have a choice of Costa, Pret a Manger and Caffé Nero.

 We have five fantastic airport lounges where you can relax for a small fee.
 Enjoy comfortable seating, unlimited and fast WiFi, runway views and complimentary refreshments.

 Getting to the airport is easy.
 You will find bus services running directly to the airport or to Birmingham International train station.
-There is a free and frequent air rail link from the station which takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail link from the station which takes you to the terminal in just minutes.
 If you prefer to travel by taxi, they can drop you right outside departures.

 If you’re driving to the airport, you’ll find a choice of seven car parks, which are all easily accessible from the terminal by foot or via the free shuttle bus.
 Book a car park space online in advance and save up to 50% off.